FriedOkra1/COGnitive/README.md

 ---

-Made with ❤️ using React, Node.js, and OpenAI
+Made with React, Node.js, and OpenAI